-The federal government recently passed the Coronavirus Aid, Relief, and Economic Security (“CARES”) Act to help businesses, families, and individuals stay financially afloat during this pandemic.
-Part of this Act includes that the IRS distributes stimulus payments to qualified individuals.
+The federal government recently passed a second stimulus package to help businesses, families, and individuals stay financially afloat during this pandemic.
+Part of this relief bill includes that the IRS distributes stimulus payments to qualified individuals.

 How to know if you qualify

 Those who are eligible will automatically receive a stimulus payment from the IRS: